MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

 	- Remove the function ``LLDISPLAY_SWITCH_IMPL_getDisplayBufferAddress()``
 	- Replace the function ``void LLDISPLAY_SWITCH_IMPL_getDisplayBufferAddress()`` by ``int32_t LLDISPLAY_IMPL_flush()``
-	- In this function, return the old LCD frame buffer address
+	- In this function, return the old front buffer address
 	- Replace the function ``LLDISPLAY_COPY_IMPL_getBackBufferAddress()`` by ``LLDISPLAY_IMPL_getGraphicsBufferAddress()``

 * For LLDISPLAY ``COPY``